itecedor/itc-jekyll/_posts/2015-08-01-ssl-wordpress.markdown

 # That's it!

-Well, unless you're terminating SSL at the load balancer, like I am with Gotham Quilts with an ELB and AWS.
+Well, unless you're terminating SSL at the load balancer, like I am with Gotham Quilts with an AWS ELB.
 In that case, you also need Step 4:

 #### Step 4: Forward headers